 Creamy, Cheesy Dauphinois Potatoes

 Bake for 1 hour.
 At first uncovered, but when it starts to become golden, cover with aluminum foil to prevent burning.

-Sprinkle on top layer of grated cheese and return to the oven for another 10 minutes to melt and become golden brown.
+Sprinkle on a top layer of grated cheese and return to the oven for another 10 minutes to melt and become golden brown.
 Keep an eye on it to avoid burning.

+Creamy, Cheesy Dauphinois Potatoes